artemHolovchenko/ReactLearn/README.md

-Todo list was developer by React
+Todo list was developed by React 8.09